List of Serbian monarchs

 This is an archontological list of Serbian monarchs, containing monarchs of the medieval principalities, to heads of state of modern Serbia.

 The Serbian monarchy dates back to the Early Middle Ages.
-The Serbian royal titles used include Knyaz (Prince), Grand Župan (Grand Prince), King, Tsar (Emperor) and Despot.
+The Serbian royal titles used include Knyaz (Prince), Grand Župan (Grand Prince), King, Tsar (Emperor), and Despot.

 Early medieval Serbian states (7th century–1166)

 Vlastimirović dynasty (7th century–960)

 The Vlastimirović dynasty was the first royal dynasty of the Serb people.
 Byzantine emperor Constantine VII Porphyrogenitus (r.
 913–959) mentions that the Serbian throne is inherited by the son, i.e. the first-born, though in his enumeration of Serbian monarchs, on one occasion there was a triumvirate.
-The Serbs established several polities by the 10th century: Serbia or Zagorje (hinterlands) which consisted of Serbia (known as "Rascia" in historiography of the High Middle Ages), and Bosnia; and Pomorje (maritime) which consisted of Dioclea, Zachlumia, Pagania, Travunia (including Kanalitai).
+The Serbs established several polities by the 10th century: Serbia or Zagorje (hinterlands) which consisted of Serbia and small land of Bosnia; and Pomorje (maritime) which consisted of Dioclea, Zachlumia, Pagania, Travunia (including Kanalitai).
 The Serbian ruler was titled knyaz or archon by the Byzantines, "prince".

 The history of the dynasty starts with the eponymous founder Vlastimir.
 This era is marked by the Christianization of Serbs, the many internal and external wars (Bulgars, Magyars), and the power struggle between the First Bulgarian Empire and the Byzantine Empire in which Serbia found itself in the middle.
 The history of this dynasty ends with the annexation of Serbia in 969.

-Vojislavljević dynasty (992–1091)
+Vojislavljević dynasty (1018–1186)

-With the annexation of Rascia, the previous crownland and seat of Serbia, the county around the city of Doclea emerges into a Principality, where the leaders adopt the title archon of Serbs (signifying supreme leadership among Serbs) alongside their given offices under Byzantine overlordship.
+With the partial annexation of Serbia, the county around the city of Doclea emerges into a Principality, where the leaders adopt the title archon of Serbs, signifying supreme leadership among Serbs, alongside their given offices under Byzantine overlordship.
 The first office-holder was Peter of Diokleia, of which we only have a seal found in the 19th century.
 The next known is Jovan Vladimir, who became a Bulgarian vassal.
-Stefan Vojislav succeeds in giving the realm independence, he is the eponymous founder of the Vojislavljevići that ruled Duklja from the early 11th century up to the 1120s.
-The dynasty may have been a cadet branch of the preceding Vlastimirovićs.
+Stefan Vojislav succeeds in giving the realm independence, he is the eponymous founder of the Vojislavljevići that ruled Duklja from the early 11th century up to the 1180s.